hamzadeewan01/Dental-Patient-and-Coach-Cost-Management-System-DPCM/README.md

-# Dental Patient and Coach Cost Management System
+# Dental Patient and Cost Management System

 ## Description
 This is a web application designed for dental practices, allowing the management of patients, doctors, appointments, medical records, treatment plans, and financial aspects of the clinic.
 The system involves four main user roles: Owner, Admin, Doctor, and Patient.
 Each role has specific functionalities and permissions within the application.